Opposition to immigration: Import of culture

-Welfare costs
+Economic costs

 Opponents of immigration often state that immigrants have a net negative effect on public coffers mainly due to the provisioning of medical care and welfare.

 Various factors influence the impact of immigrants to a nation's public coffers and their use of welfare.
 While immigrants can improve a state's welfare system by for example counteracting trends of aging populations their net economic impact might also be negative.
 George Borjas, economics professor at Harvard's Kennedy School of Government, states that "the more unskilled the immigrant, the more likely the immigrant will be a fiscal burden".
 High-skilled immigrants have better labor market prospects than those admitted based on kinship ties or for humanitarian reasons.
 It also depends on the tenures, wages and ages of the immigrants and the country's integration system.

 Damage to migrants' home countries

 Some opponents of immigration argue that immigration of highly skilled or well-educated individuals may hurt their home countries, which could otherwise benefit from them and build up their economy and improve their social and political system.
 However, that notion of "brain drain" remains largely unsupported in the academic literature.
 According to the economist Michael Clemens, it has not been shown that restrictions on high-skill emigration reduce shortages in the countries of origin.
 According to the development economist Justin Sandefur, "there is no study out there... showing any empirical evidence that migration restrictions have contributed to development."
 Hein de Haas, a professor of sociology at the University of Amsterdam, describes brain drain as a "myth".
-Research suggests that emigration (both low- and high-skilled) is beneficial to the sending countries in terms of economy, education, and liberal democracy.
+Research suggests that emigration (both low- and high-skilled) is beneficial to the sending countries in terms of economy,(speculation) education, and liberal democracy.

 Remittances have a major impact on the developing economies of the world with the majority of remittances, $441 billion in 2015, going to developing nations.
 This amount is nearly triple the $131 billion of global Official Development Assistance.
 For many developing nations, remittances received make up a significant portion of their economies often receiving over 10% of their GDP in remittances each year.
 From a macroeconomic perspective, there is no conclusive relationship between remittances and GDP growth.
 While remittances can boost aggregate demand and thereby spur economic activity, other research indicates that remittances may also have adverse macroeconomic impacts by increasing income inequality and reducing labour supply among recipient countries.